mkrg01/genome_assembly_pipeline/README.md

 > 1. `assembly_all`: Runs rules up to the generation of the Hifiasm assembly and its associated metrics.
 > 2. `remove_organelle_all`: Runs rules up to the organelle removal step and its associated metrics.
 > 3. `remove_contamination_all`: Runs rules up to the contamination removal step by FCS and its associated metrics.
-> 4. `purge_dups_all`: Runs [optional haplotig removal](config/README.md#optional-haplotig-removal-with-purge_dups) and QC, stopping before scaffolding.
+> 4. `purge_dups_all`: Runs rules up to haplotig removal by purge_dups and its associated metrics when enabled.
 > 5. `longstitch_all`: Runs rules up to LongStitch correction/scaffolding.
 > 6. `scaffold_all`: Runs rules up to YaHS Hi-C scaffolding plus Juicebox-ready contact maps when Hi-C reads are configured.
-> 7. `renamed_all`: Renames the selected downstream assembly by decreasing sequence length and runs QC on the renamed assembly.
+> 7. `renamed_all`: Runs rules up to assembly renaming by decreasing sequence length and its associated metrics.
 > 8. `softmask_all`: Runs rules up to softmasking by RepeatMasker.
 > 9. `gene_prediction_all`: Runs rules up to gene prediction and its associated metrics.
 > 10. `circos_plot_all`: Runs rules up to the Circos plot for the main genome analysis path.
-> 11. `organelle_annotation_all`: Annotates Oatk-assembled organelle genomes, draws pyCirclize and gbdraw circular maps, and stages organelle genome and annotation files for the release package.
+> 11. `organelle_annotation_all`: Runs rules up to organelle annotation, circular maps, and organelle release files.
 >
 > You do not need to start from step 1 — for example, if you run `remove_contamination_all` first, the rules related to `assembly_all` and `remove_organelle_all` will be executed automatically.